Parking signs and rules

 Council is committed to improving safety on our roads and access to parking for all community members.
 You can avoid parking fines by understanding and following basic parking rules.

-When the COVID-19 restrictions were put in place and residents were asked to stay home, Maribyrnong City Council took a number of measures to help residents through this challenging period, which included not enforcing timed ‘green zone’ restrictions.
+When COVID-19 restrictions were put in place and people were asked to stay home, we took a number of measures to help residents through this challenging period.
+This included not enforcing timed ‘green zone’ restrictions.
 With the easing of restrictions and more cars back on our roads we need to manage green zones again as we want drivers to park safely and share parking spaces.
 Enforcement of green zones will resume from 14 December 2020.

 As on street parking can be limited, we encourage residents to park in their garages and driveways where possible.

 When on street parking can’t be avoided, there are Victorian Road Rules to follow to ensure the safety of all road users.